bocoup/chatter/README.md

 ### Additional included message handlers

-Because there are a number of common behaviors a message handler might exhibit, a few message handler "creator" functions have been included to make creating common message handlers easier for you.
+Because there are a number of common things message handlers need to do, a few message handler "creator" functions have been included to make creating common message handlers easier.

-Each of the following functions share the same signature, which is:
-`creatorFunction([options, ] messageHandler)`.

 #### createMatcher